AstralJaeger/SmartOnAirSign/README.md

 ## Printing instructions
 ### Top shell
 Avoid using a brim, turn the flat side with the text to the bottom.
+Do NOT drill out the screw holes, the screws should tap into this side.

 ### Diffuser
-Print using 0.16mm layer height, this way it will end up being 2 layers
+Print using 0.16 mm layer height, this way it will end up being 2 layers, print it in white filament.
+If you don't have white filament at hand, just cut out a sheet of paper or omit the whole thing, it just prevents you from seeing the electronics.

+### Bottom shell
+No brim should be necessary, if used, you'll have to clear out the screw holes.
+May need to drill out the screw holes, these are just through-holes on this side.

 ## Assembly
 ### Step 1